Michael of Trebizond

 Michael Megas Komnenos (Greek: Μιχαήλ Μέγας Κομνηνός, Mikhaēl Megas Komnēnos; c.
-1288 – after 1355) was Emperor of Trebizond from May 3, 1344 to December 13, 1349.
+1288 – after 1355) was Emperor of Trebizond from 3 May 1344 to 13 December 1349.
 He was a younger son of Emperor John II of Trebizond and Eudokia Palaiologina.

 Early life

 Based on Nikephoros Gregoras' statement that Michael was 56 in 1344, one can deduce he was born around 1288.
 Michael was brought to Constantinople c.
 1297 by his mother Eudokia, following the death of Emperor John II and his brother Alexios' ascension to the throne.
 A few years later Eudokia returned to Trebizond, presumably leaving Michael behind in Constantinople.

 His life is a blank for the next decades.
 Michael was presumably left in the care of his uncle, the Emperor Andronikos II Palaiologos, whose attempts to dictate whom his brother and their mother would marry were thwarted; it is unclear what effect these failures had on Michael.
 It is certain that Michael was not confined to a monastery, for he married the daughter of the nobleman Constantine Acropolites, Acropolitissa, by whom he had a son, John III.
 Then followed a period of civil war between Andronikos II and his grandson Andronikos III Palaiologos, by which time Michael was of middle age; which side in the war he supported, or if he even took a side in this conflict, is again unknown.
 Lastly, a number of his brother's family – first Alexios' son Basil, then Basil's two sons – came to Constantinople as refugees from the conflict in Trebizond.
 It is unknown what contact Michael had with them, if he provided them succor, or if he was even aware they were in the city.